Last updated on February 6, 2026

 What Are the Commander 2020 Free Spells?

-Deadly Rollick - Illustration by izzy
+Deflecting Swat - Illustration by Izzy

-Deadly Rollick | Illustration by izzy
+Deflecting Swat | Illustration by Izzy

 The Commander 2020 free spells are a cycle of instants printed in the Commander decks for Ikoria: Lair of Behemoths.
 There’s one for each color, and each lets you cast them without paying their mana cost if you control a commander.

-#5.
+#4.
 Flawless Maneuver

 Flawless Maneuver

 Flawless Maneuver defends your creatures for the low, affordable cost of 0 mana.
-Or 3 mana, which is still pretty on-rate compared to other white versions of this effect, like Unbreakable Formation and Make a Stand.
+Or 3 mana, which is still pretty on-rate compared to other white instants of this effect, like Unbreakable Formation and Make a Stand.

 This card also isn’t great for decks looking to protect a single piece.
 While free is good, sometimes free — sometimes 3 mana — feels inconsistent and overpriced when cards like Loran's Escape, Blacksmith's Skill, or Tamiyo's Safekeeping can protect a single card even better, as hexproof deflects spells like Path to Exile or Swords to Plowshares that indestructible doesn’t help with.
 Many go-wide decks are happy to run this in their suite of sweeper protection, but quite a few decks won’t find Flawless Maneuver necessary.